On volumes and the generic invariance of Fano type varieties: Introduction

 \begin{conjecture} Let $X\to S$ be a projective and surjective morphism between two normal varieties over $\C$, and let $S'\subseteq S$ be a Zariski-dense subset of $S$ such that for any closed point $s\in S'$, the fiber $X_s$ is of Fano type.
 Then the geometric generic fiber $X_{\overline{\eta}}$ is of Fano type, where $\eta\in S$ is the generic point. \end{conjecture}

-Note that the conjecture presents a milder form of \cite{CLZ25}*{Question 1.1}.
+Note that the conjecture is equivalent to \cite{CLZ25}*{Question 1.1}.
 When $S'$ is an open subset of $S$, the conjecture holds by the semicontinuity property of cohomology, leaving us to deal with scenarios where $S'$ can be very sparse.

-Let $X$ be a projective variety over an algebraically closed field $k$, and let $D$ be a big Cartier divisor on $X$.
+Let $X$ be a projective variety over an algebraically closed field $k$, and let $D$ be a Weil divisor on $X$.
 Then the volume of $D$ is defined as

 Our first result on the conjecture is as follows: